chrisnoonan98675/site/xl-testview/how-to/configure-ldap.markdown

 ## Configure secure LDAP

-If your LDAP configuration uses a certificate signed by a certificate authority or a certificate that is trusted in the global Java truststore, you should be able to connect by setting the secure URL (for example, `ldaps://server.domain:636`) in `xlt.authentication.ldap.url`.
+If your LDAP configuration uses a certificate signed by a certificate authority or a certificate that is trusted in the global Java truststore, you should be able to connect by setting the `xlt.authentication.ldap.url` property in `<XLTESTVIEW_HOME>/conf/xl-testview.conf` to the secure URL (for example, `ldaps://server.domain:636`).
+After saving the `xl-testview.conf` file, [restart XL TestView](/xl-testview/how-to/start.html) and log in.

 If you use a self-signed certificate and you cannot add it to the global truststore, you need to configure a local keystore.
 You can do so using the [`keytool`](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html) utility (part of the Java JDK distribution).

-**Note:** Ensure you complete the registration process before you configure LDAP.
+**Note:** Ensure you complete the XL TestView registration process before you configure LDAP.
 Registration will not work afterward.

 To configure a local keystore: